 Why is Computer Engineering Important?

 Can you imagine a world without your smart phone?
 What about your laptop, fitbit, or video games?
 Using these devices has become a major part of our day-to-day lives and routines.
 As our need for the latest gadgets and technology increases, so does the demand for these professionals.
 But the labors of computer engineers aren’t just solutions for killing time.
-Many computer engineers receive specialized training to work in the field that interests them the most.
 Computer engineers interested in data integrity and protection help create data management systems, those interested in working for the military design embedded devices or supercomputers that create war simulations.
 There are also plenty of use cases in healthcare, including CAT scans, wearable devices, and robotics.

 An engineer can be useful in almost any industry since their main function is helping things run efficiently, troubleshooting issues, and of course, problem solving.